SudhakarTri/Excel_Data_Analytics_Project/README.md

 ---

-📌 Disclaimer
+## 📌 Disclaimer
-This dashboard is published for portfolio and demonstration purposes only.
+- This dashboard is published for **portfolio and demonstration purposes only**.

-The dataset is publicly available on Kaggle/GitHub.
+- The dataset is publicly available on Kaggle/GitHub.
-Used strictly for educational and demonstration purposes to showcase analytics and visualization skills.
+- Used strictly for educational and demonstration purposes to showcase analytics and visualization skills.-
-No proprietary or confidential data is shared in this project.
+- No proprietary or confidential data is shared in this project.